mikelhamer/awesome-cordova-plugins/.github/CONTRIBUTING.md

 ## Feature request?
 Have a plugin you'd like to see supported?
-Since Ionic Native is a thin wrapper around existing Cordova plugins, adding support for new plugins is as easy as creating a new wrapper for whatever plugin you'd like to add.
+Since Awesome Cordova is a thin wrapper around existing Cordova plugins, adding support for new plugins is as easy as creating a new wrapper for whatever plugin you'd like to add.

 Take a look at our [Developer Guide](https://github.com/ionic-team/ionic-native/blob/master/DEVELOPER.md) for more info on adding new plugins.